canvasxyz/canvas/docs/6-networking.md

 })
 ```

+The **discovery topic** is separate from your **application topic**.
+Discovery topics are used
+to coordinate presence and peer discovery across people running many different applications -
+each application can be a different contract, or a copy of the same contract.

+You can use this to implement sharded applications, where someone can move between different
+rooms as they use the application, and each room will sync separately.
+(For applications with
-You can think of each contract as an individual room in an application; the discovery topic is a meta-topic that coordinates all of them.
-(You can configure the discovery topic to be the same as the contract topic, if your application has just one partition.)
+just one partition, you can configure the discovery topic to the same as the contract topic.)

-With `discoveryTopic` configured, your applications will automatically broadcast presence events across the submesh.
+With `discoveryTopic` configured, your applications will automatically broadcast presence events.
 Listen for the `presence:join` and `presence:leave` events to see when peers join:

 ```ts{16}
 const handlePresenceListUpdated = ({ detail: { peerId, peers } }) => {